6 Ways to Make Selling Your Home Easy When You Downsize

 Living in one place for many years, you may have become accustomed to your home's quirks.

 That stain you could never entirely remove in the kitchen linoleum from dropping a blueberry pie six years ago?
-Never notice it anymore.
+You may never notice it anymore.
 The discoloration in the corner of your living room ceiling from a now-repaired leak?
 You didn't know it was even there!

 Remember, though, that prospective buyers can and will notice these minor defects.
 And they’ll harp on them to get a better purchase price.
 So, what can you do?

 Ask your real estate agent to tour your home and review it to identify potential buyer turnoffs.
-Getting more eyes on the house may help you to fix simple issues before buyers pick them apart.
+Getting more eyes on the house may help you fix simple issues before buyers pick them apart.

 Make cosmetic repairs and appliance upgrades as your budget allows.
-Spending a few hundred dollars to paint a discolored ceiling and replace some tiles may net you a few thousand dollars more in your buyer's offer.
+Spending a few hundred dollars to paint a discolored ceiling and replace some tiles may net you a few thousand more in your buyer's offer.

-The first thing potential buyers will see when they come to look at your home is its exterior, and that first impression will set the tone for the rest of a home tour.
+The first thing potential buyers will see when they look at your home is its exterior, and that first impression will set the tone for the rest of a home tour.
 If a buyer arrives and finds an overgrown landscape, settling cracks in the driveway, clutter in the yard, or debris poking out of gutters, it’ll lessen your chances of receiving a fair initial offer.

 Make sure the lawn is cut and edged.
 Remove trees and other plant debris from your yard, gardens, roof, and sidewalks.
 Plant flowers if you’re selling in the spring or summer.
-If you aren't as mobile as you used to be, get estimates from lawn care companies, or hire a neighborhood teenager to help you.
+If you aren't as mobile as you used to be, get estimates from lawn care companies or hire a neighborhood teenager to help you.

 DHIFountain